pure-data/pure-data/portmidi/README.txt

 There may be custom patches to apply to the PortMidi sources in the "patches" directory which are applied by the "update.sh" script automatically using:

-    patch -p0 < ../patches/some_unreleased_fix.patch
+    patch -p1 < ../patches/some_unreleased_fix.patch

-To generate a patch file from a PortMidi svn checkout:
+To generate a patch file from a PortMidi git clone:

-    svn diff > some_newfix.patch
+    git diff > some_newfix.patch

 ## macOS LIMIT_RATE